fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/system_collections.md

 `_predicate/txSpec` | [`ref`] | (optional)  A multi-cardinality list of `ref`s, which reference entities in the `_fn` collection.
 This predicate allows you to set specifications for all of the flakes pertaining to a certain predicate.
 To learn more, visit the [Predicate Tx Specs](#predicate-tx-specs) section.
 `_predicate/txSpecDoc` | `string` | (optional) Optional docstring to describe the txSpecs.
 Is thrown when any txSpec fails.
 `_predicate/restrictCollection` | `string` | (optional) Only applicable to predicates of `ref` (reference) types.
 It will restrict references to only be allowed from the specified collection.
+`_predicate/restrictTag` | `boolean` | (optional) Only applicable to predicates of type `tag`.
+If true, a tag, which corresponds to this predicate object must exist before adding predicate-object pair.
 `_predicate/encrypted` | `boolean` | (Not in production yet, optional) Expects the value to come in as an encrypted string.
 Type checking will be disabled, and database functions won't be permitted on this value.

 ### _predicate Types